When we look to another for wisdom, it is not data that we seek.

 Just how wise we become actually depends on what we hope wisdom means – hopefully something good, compelling, just.

-Wisdom emerges from the quality of our lives, not from quantifying our largesse.
+Wisdom emerges from the quality of our lives, not from quantifying our largesse and our success.

 Sometimes it is short on patience; sometimes wisdom is not kind.
 But we need it.
-We need it to help us think about what is right, not merely what data indicates.
+We need it to help us think about what is right so that we can get on to making it so.